 Therefore, gender discrimination is a big problem around the world, even after so many efforts by the government and various organizations, it remains embedded in the roots of our society.
 There are many reasons which lead to gender discrimination that cannot be easily taken out of society.
 We can still try to educate people and create awareness for the cause so that all genders can enjoy their rights and get the deserved treatment irrespective of their sex.

-This chapter was submitted to ECONOMIKA 2021 dated 16th February 2021.
+This chapter was submitted to ECONOMIKA 2022.
 All rights reserved.
 No part of this publication can be reproduced or transmitted in any form or by any means, electronic, or mechanical, including photocopying, recording, or any information storage or retrieval system, without prior permission in writing from Ecofunomics LLP.

 All knowledge contributors have asserted their rights under The Copyright Act, 1957.
 The Copyright Act, 1957 protects original literary, dramatic, musical, and artistic works and cinematograph films and sound recordings from unauthorized uses.